Dowager’s Hump: What is it? And How Can You Treat And Prevent It?

 Early intervention and treatment of this condition can alter its course and provide many health benefits.
 In this guide we offer evidence-based options to treat Dowager's hump and help you prevent it from getting worse.

 Looking to treat or prevent Dowager’s hump?
-Try Injurymap exercise app and choose the program for back pain
+Try Injurymap exercise app and choose the program for neck pain

 - What Is Dowager’s Hump?

 - Treating Dowager’s Hump

 - Preventing Dowager’s Hump

 Dowager's hump or hyperkyphosis is an excessive curvature of the spine.
 Usually, this occurs in the thoracic or chest curve of the spinal column.
 Often it is also simply called kyphosis, which is a forward curvature of the spine.

 The spine has a natural curve.
 If you look at a 3-D model of the spine, you'll notice that it has a convex curve in the chest area.
 This is due to the natural shape of the spinal bones and the discs between them.
 At 40 degrees of curvature, the spine is considered healthy as it falls in the 95th percentile of spine measurements in young adults.
 Curvatures of over 40 degrees are deemed problematic and can create a small hump at the back of the neck.